What do you do with an off-center image in Photoshop?

 Once you get the steps down it literally takes 3 seconds to center your images!

 How to Center Images Manually in Photoshop

 If you want to center things manually, you can do that as well.
 Select the layer with your image or object on it just as we explained earlier.

 Select the Move tool by hitting V on the keyboard.

 Instead of selecting all and using the alignment tools, you can simply grab the image and position it yourself.
-These purple lines will pop up to guide you when you have the image exactly in the center.
+The guide (these purple lines) will pop up to guide you when you have the image exactly in the center.

 The lines should be easy to line up with.
 What if you find it super touchy and nearly impossible to get both the vertical and the horizontal lined up at the same time?
 This probably means the snapping feature is turned off.

 This handy feature will “snap” the image to an alignment line as you drag your image close to it.
 It will also hold it there until you drag it a certain distance away.
 This makes it far easier to line things up.

 To make sure the snapping feature is on, go to View in the menu bar.
 Scroll down to Snap and ensure there is a checkmark to the left.
 Click on it to activate it if there is no checkmark.